ZhengdongWang/zhengdongwang.com/index.md

 ## Research

 * I contributed to [TensorFlow Quantum](https://www.tensorflow.org/quantum) in summer 2019 with the [X quantum team](https://x.company).
-* I had an idea that turned into (but I didn't do most of the work for) a collaboration between Yale and ETH Zurich published in the Astrophysical Journal.
+* I had an idea that turned into (but I didn't do most of the work for) this Yale/ETH collaboration.
   * _GaMorNet: A Convolutional Neural Network to study morphology and quenching in SDSS and CANDELS_\
   Ghosh A., Urry C. M., **Wang Z.**, Turp D., Schawinski K., Powell M., 2020, ApJ, 895, 112, doi: [10.3847/1538-4357/ab8a47](https://doi.org/10.3847/1538-4357/ab8a47), arXiv: [2006.14639](https://arxiv.org/abs/2006.14639)